ritikgargg/mtech-admissions-portal/README.md

 3. Run all the commands in the `database.sql` file in psql.
 4. Create any relation you want in the psql.
 Also, add the command in the `database.sql` file.
 5. Add your password in the `db.js` file.
+6. When you drop the `applicants` table or any other table and then add it to the database again, do not forget to add the corresponding triggers.

 ## Extra settings
 For the server, create an app password for your **email**.